Spectral Properties of Off Diagonal Block Linear Relations via Moore Penrose Inverses in Hilbert Spaces: Introduction

 \section{Introduction}

 The Moore-Penrose inverse is a key concept in linear algebra and functional analysis, providing a generalized inverse for matrices and linear operators that may not have a traditional inverse.
 Named after E. H. Moore and Roger Penrose, who independently introduced the concept in 1920 and 1955, respectively, it plays a crucial role in understanding operator behaviour.
 Additionally, Yu.
 Ya.
 Tseng extends the idea of Moore-Penrose (generalized) inverses to densely defined linear operators on Hilbert spaces in his works \cite{MR0029479, MR0031192, MR0031191}.
 The study of Moore-Penrose inverses of closed operators is explored in depth in \cite{MR0136996, MR0473881}.
-In the paper \cite{majumdar2024hyers}, authors introduce the Moore-Penrose inverses of closable operators with decomposable domains while establishing Lemma 2.10 \cite{majumdar2024hyers}.
-Moreover, the paper \cite{MR007} provides several characterizations of Moore-Penrose inverses for closable operators in Hilbert spaces.\\ Recent developments also include the Moore-Penrose inverse of linear relations in Hilbert spaces.
+In the paper \cite{majumdar2024hyers}, the authors introduce the Moore-Penrose inverses of closable operators with decomposable domains while establishing Lemma 2.10 \cite{majumdar2024hyers}.
+Moreover, the paper \cite{MR0396607, MR007} provides several characterizations of Moore-Penrose inverses for closable operators in Hilbert spaces.\\ Recent developments also include the Moore-Penrose inverse of linear relations in Hilbert spaces.
 In \cite{MR3231505}, the author introduces the Moore-Penrose inverse for closed relations and approximates it by a sequence of bounded, finite-rank operators.
 A critical point here is that the range of a closed operator must be dense in the Hilbert space to derive properties of its Moore-Penrose inverse.
 However, there are closed operators whose domains are not dense in the space, which raises the need for characterizations of Moore-Penrose inverses in the context of such operators.
-This is especially relevant because the adjoint of a linear relation can exist without requiring a dense domain.\\ The Moore-Penrose inverse has been widely studied due to its applications in areas such as multiple regression, linear systems theory, singular value decomposition, and digital image restoration \cite{greville1958pseudoinverse, chountasis2009applications, MR0396607}.
+This is especially relevant because the adjoint of a linear relation can exist without requiring a dense domain.\\ The Moore-Penrose inverse has been widely studied due to its applications in areas such as multiple regression, linear systems theory, singular value decomposition, and digital image restoration \cite{greville1958pseudoinverse, chountasis2009applications}.
 This paper delves into the exploration of several interesting properties of Moore-Penrose inverses of closed linear relations in Hilbert spaces.
 Section 2 is dedicated to the basic definitions and notations related to linear relations.
 In Section 3, we discuss the intriguing results that characterize the Moore-Penrose inverses of closed linear relations.
+In the final section, we characterize the essential spectra and the resolvent set of the off-diagonal block linear relation in terms of the essential spectra and resolvent sets of the compositions of its two off-diagonal entries.
+In particular, we apply these results to a special class of off-diagonal block linear relations in which one off-diagonal entry is a linear relation and the other is its Moore–Penrose inverse.